alcorexchange/alcorexchange.github.io/source/index.html.md

 Name | Type | Description
 ---------- | --------------------------- | ----------- | -----------
 ticker_id | string | Identifier of a ticker
-base_currency | string | Symbol code of a the base cryptoasset target_currency | string | Symbol code of the target cryptoasset target_cmc_ucid | number | CMC integration target token UCID
+global_ticker_id | string | The ticker ID according to the standard of centralized exchanges (null for unpopular tokens) base_currency | string | Symbol code of a the base cryptoasset target_currency | string | Symbol code of the target cryptoasset target_cmc_ucid | number | CMC integration target token UCID